 A female patient of age 19 years was admitted in obstetrics and gynecology ward with the chief complaints of pain in left IF since 1 day on & off, non-radiating, 3 episodes of vomiting's.
-Patient was apparently normal before 2 days but she started suffering with pain in left iliac fossa which is non radiating type followed by vomiting's.
+Patient was apparently normal before 2 days but she started suffering with pain in left iliac fossa which is non radiating type followed by vomiting's. ??????????

 Patient has no similar complaints in the past.
 Patient have no history of white discharge, UTI symptoms, fever or any allergies.
 There is no previous surgical history in the past.
-When patient is examined per abdomen physicians found tenderness in hypogastric region of right and left iliac fossa.
-General examination was done and the patient is found slightly pallor.
-Lan investigations were performed which showed decreased Hb-7.6 gm/dl, increase in polymorphs-78% and reduction of lymphocytes-19%, monocytes-2% and Erythrocyte sedimentation rate was highly increased to 50mm/hr.
+The physical exam has showed tenderness in hypogastric region of right and left iliac fossa and slightly pallor patient is examined per abdomen physicians found.
+General examination was done and the patient is found.
+Lan investigations were performed which showed decreased Hb-7.6 gm/dl, increase in polymorphs- 78% and reduction of lymphocytes-19%, monocytes-2% and Erythrocyte sedimentation rate was highly increased to 50mm/hr.
 Ultrasound scan of abdomen was done and the impression showed minimally extended urinary bladder and minimal amount of free fluid noted in pelvis and POD.
-Right ovary is normal in size and the left ovary is enlarged and edematous.
-Cystic lesion of 7x5x5.4 cm noted in left ovary with peripherally arranged follicles.
+Right ovary is normal in size and the left ovary is enlarged and edematous with Cystic lesion of 7x5x5.4 cm noted in left ovary with peripherally arranged follicles.
 Based on lab investigations and clinical data it was diagnosed that patient is suffering from "Left Ovarian Torsion".
 Patient has undergone surgery as per physicians' advice i.e., laparoscopy.
 Pharmacological treatment was given to the patient after the surgery which includes antibiotics, analgesics and antifibrinolytics etc., and this medications should be continued as per the suggestions given by clinicians.
 Patient will recover quickly after the surgery if medications are used properly.